-The coming changes sections of the EMIS Manual provide a means to share with the field cur- rently known information about upcoming changes.
+The coming changes sections of the EMIS Manual provide a means to share with the field currently known information about upcoming changes.
 The final details of these changes have not all been determined at this time, however, those currently known are included here.
 Once all relevant details of the change(s) are known, the main text of the EMIS Manual section will be updated and the change(s) will be removed from this list.

-At this time, there are no additional FY16 EMIS changes that will impact the Student Enrollment Overview section of the EMIS Manual.
+At this time, there are no additional FY17 EMIS changes known to impact the Student Enrollment Overview section of the EMIS Manual.